The Marin Carbon Project’s Mixed Prognosis for the Future of Agriculture

 Much of the attention the project received over the years was sparked by the concept’s promise as a potential climate change solution.
 The idea was that, by regenerating grasslands and other plant life, large amounts of CO2 could be physically removed from the atmosphere.
 As the vegetation grew, the plants would pull carbon from the air, through the basic process of photosynthesis, and spread it into the soil at their roots.
 And there the carbon would remain as long as the land was left relatively intact — that is, un-ploughed, undeveloped.

 Wick and others behind the idea of carbon sequestration believed that the new stores of carbon would be significant enough to be measured, and actually sold by farmers as carbon credits.
 Unfortunately, carbon storage on that scale didn’t happen, and it’s still unclear if it ever will through soil management practices.
 In fact, a much higher profile experiment — at former presidential candidate Tom Steyer’s ranch, about two hours south of Wick’s — has also produced results that fell well short of its owner’s promises.
 (Readers of the Steyer story should beware, however.
 The article suffers a bit from its own exaggerations, claiming that more ecological farming methods, often referred to as “regenerative agriculture,” can’t equal the yield of industrial agriculture.
-As it happens, the very same issue of Craftsmanship Quarterly that profiled John Wick also featured an entire collection of articles rebutting that myth.)
+As it happens, the very same issue of Craftsmanship Magazine that profiled John Wick also featured an entire collection of articles rebutting that myth.)

 Today, Wick acknowledges that those big early hopes for carbon sequestration were “naïve,” and that “trying to concentrate value into the units of carbon wasn’t the right focal area.”
 As the effort has evolved, most carbon sequestration evangelists have turned toward what Wick calls “carbon cycle management,” which can deliver quicker, more tangible results.